Request Appt Book Online Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 Our approach to your son or daughter’s initial dental visit will depend on their current age and level of emotional maturity – we always take the time to personalize their experience so that it’s as enjoyable and fear-free as possible!

-If your child is coming to our practice as an older patient, we may recommend further services like professional cleanings, dental sealants, fluoride treatment, tooth-colored fillings, and more.
+If your child is coming to our dental practice as an older patient, we may recommend further children's dentistry services like professional teeth cleanings, dental sealants, fluoride treatment, tooth-colored fillings, and more.

-How Can I Help My Son Or Daughter Have A Positive Dental Visit?
+How Can I Help My Child Have a Positive Dental Visit?

 Smiling little girl in dental chair

-• Before their first proper appointment, it may help your child to visit during a parent or a sibling’s checkup.
-This will take off the pressure while also allowing them to get used to the sights and sounds of our East Dallas practice.
+• Before their first proper appointment, it may help your child to visit during a parent or a sibling’s dental checkup.
+This will take off the pressure while also allowing them to get used to the sights and sounds of our Dallas dental practice.

 • Make sure that you’re always using positive language when talking about the dentist’s office.
 Children are more perceptive than we think – if you’re visibly anxious, they’ll likely feel that way too.